“The CLAA staff are recognized as the leaders in the research and administration of classical Catholic studies today.” (Cognia)

 Mr. William C. Michael, O.P.

-Mr. William C. Michael, O.P., is a Lay Dominican in the Catholic Church, who founded the Classical Liberal Arts Academy in 2008 and has been studying and teaching the classical liberal arts for over 30 years.
+Mr. William C. Michael, O.P., is a Lay Dominican in the Catholic Church, who founded the Classical Liberal Arts Academy in 2008 and has been studying and teaching the classical liberal arts, philosophy and history for over 30 years.
 He earned an Honors degree in Classics and Ancient History from Rutgers University and was inducted into Phi Beta Kappa.
-He then devoted his professional life to private research, teaching and school development.
-In 2024, Mr. Michael led the Academy to full accreditation with Cognia.
-Mr. Michael shares his love of sacred and classical music on the Academy’s Classical Catholic Radio station.
+After completing his undergrad studies, Mr. Michael devoted himself to teaching and school administration.
+Outside of his Academy work, Mr. Michael continues his own studies at Harvard University.

 Mrs. Dania C. Michael, O.P.